AlisonDavey/soil_moisture/README.md

 ## Create a Tinybird account

-Go to [Tinybird](https://www.tinybird.co/) and create a free account, if don't already have one already.
-You can create a new workspace or use an existing one.
+Go to [Tinybird](https://www.tinybird.co/) and create a free account, if don't already have one.
+Either create a new workspace or use an existing one.

 ## Project setup

 * `workspace` directory:

-This is the Tinybird's project.
-It contains the Pipe and Data Source needed to build the project.
+Here is the SQL Pipe and Data Source schema needed to build the project.

 * `scripts` directory:

 - python script to download the data and send it to Tinybird.
-You will need to set up an [Earthdata login](https://urs.earthdata.nasa.gov/oauth/authorize) to have your {uid} and {password}.
-Use the Tinybird {token} from your workspace.
+You will need to set up an [Earthdata login](https://urs.earthdata.nasa.gov/oauth/authorize) to have your {UID} and {PASSWORD}.
+Use the Tinybird {TOKEN} from your workspace.
+Store the values in your `.env` file.

 - python script of the plot commands used in the [HEX](https://app.hex.tech/138d7e08-1b21-474f-a78c-baee6d4bfc2a/app/8b9f85a8-3841-4162-9471-ede3ae685576/latest) app.

 ## Initialize project